xc-jp/purescript-web-file-directory-entries/README.md

 This library is incomplete.
-It currently contains the read-only portion of the *File and Directory Entries API* which we needed to implement drag-and-drop file upload on a web page, where the “file” being uploaded can be an entire directory tree.
+It currently contains the read-only portion of the *File and Directory Entries API* which we needed to implement drag-and-drop file upload on a web page, where the “file” being uploaded can multiple files or an entire directory tree.

 There is another portion of the *File and Directory Entries API* concerned with writing to a file system, and that portion we have not implemented.